-Students who find it necessary to interrupt their program of study because of medical necessity or other emergency reasons must make the request in writing to the ABSN Program Assistant Dean using the appropriate form.
+Students who find it necessary to interrupt their program of study because of medical necessity or other emergency reasons must make the request in writing to the ABSN Program Assistant Dean.
 The request must be made prior to the beginning of the semester in which the leave is intended.
 The leave of absence may be granted for up to one year and can only be granted to students who are in good academic standing.